 High Winds Increase the Risk of Truck Wrecks

 The Federal Motor Carrier Safety Administration (FMCSA) says that winds greater than 25 miles per hour can seriously inhibit the maneuverability and stability of large vehicles.

 Highways, bridges, overpasses, and open prairies (all of which are common across North Texas) are particularly susceptible to high winds.
 Truckers know this.

 Truck drivers are responsible for making judgment calls regarding wind conditions.
 If winds are too strong, they’re expected to slow down or pull over.
 If they don’t, they can be held responsible for any damages that result.

 Have you been hurt in a truck wreck involving high winds?
-Don't let medical bills and lost wages drown you into debt!
+Don’t let medical bills and lost wages drown you into debt!
 Truck drivers are required to carry certain amounts of commercial truck insurance limits which is exactly what we pursue for your compensation.
-The lawyers at the Anderson Law Firm in Dallas-Fort Worth have successfully resolved countless semi-truck accident cases throughout the state of Texas.
+The lawyers at the Anderson Injury Lawyers in Dallas-Fort Worth have successfully resolved countless semi-truck accident cases throughout the state of Texas.
 To schedule a free, no obligation consultation, please call us toll free from anywhere at 800-354-6275.

 Truck Accidents and Commercial Vehicle Insurance Limits

 Trucking companies are required to carry large insurance policies.
 This is because of the nature of commercial vehicles (large, heavy, carrying cargo) and the likelihood of catastrophic accident and injury.
 Although insurance limits vary based on the size of a commercial motor vehicle, many trucks carry $1,000,000 in insurance or more.

 If you or someone you love has been hurt in a semi-truck accident, it’s easy to feel overwhelmed.
 You’re missing work, you might have unpaid medical bills, you’re in pain and you feel uncertain about the future.